open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-ebpf/CONTRIBUTING.md

 All changes to the chart require a bump to the version in `chart.yaml`.
 See the [Contributing Guide](https://github.com/open-telemetry/opentelemetry-helm-charts/blob/main/CONTRIBUTING.md#versioning) for our versioning requirements.

 Once the chart version is bumped, the examples must be regenerated.
-You can regenerate examples by running `make generate-examples CHARTS=opentelemetry-collector`.
+You can regenerate examples by running `make generate-examples CHARTS=opentelemetry-ebpf`.

 ## Bumping Default Collector Version